michodgs25/Somerset-Trails/README.md

 Site was tested in safari, firefox and chrome.
 Site works as intended.

 ### Testing - iiiiii.
 Tested html and css code formatting with https://validator.w3.org/.
-Only one formatting error, otherwise code is up to standard.

 ### Testing summary of device screens: